kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

  - **sa-kyma-artifacts** service account with the role that allows the account to store objects in a bucket.
  - **sa-kyma-backup-restore** service account with the role that allows the account to store objects in the bucket used for backup and restore tests.

-3. Create a secret for the workload cluster in Prow Cluster
+3. Create a Secret for the workload cluster in the Prow Cluster:

     ```bash
         export PROJECT={project-name}